Crown-of-thorns starfish: Genus and species

 A. planci has a long history in the scientific literature with great confusion in the generic and specific names from the outset, with a long list of complex synonyms.
 Georg Eberhard Rhumphius first described it in 1705, naming it Stella marina quindecium radiotorum.
 Later, Carl Linnaeus described it as Asterias planci based on an illustration by Plancus and Gualtieri (1743), when he introduced his system of binomial nomenclature.
-No type specimens are known; the specimen described by Plancus and Gualtieri (1743) is no longer extant.
+No type specimens are known; the specimen described by Plancus and Gualtieri (1743) no longer exists.

 Subsequent generic names used for the crown-of-thorns starfish included Stellonia, Echinaster, and Echinites, before settling on Acanthaster (Gervais 1841).
 Specific names included echintes, solaris, mauritensis, ellisii, and ellisii pseudoplanci (with subspecies).
 Most of these names arose from confusion in the historical literature, but Acanthaster ellisii came to be used for the distinctive starfish in the eastern Pacific Gulf of California.

-The eastern Pacific Acanthaster is very distinctive (see image to the right) with its rather 'plump' body, large disk to total diameter ratio, and short, blunt spines.
+The eastern Pacific Acanthaster is very distinctive (see image to the right) with its rather "plump" body, large disc-to-total diameter ratio, and short, blunt spines.

 Genetic studies

 Nishida and Lucas examined genetic variation at 14 allozyme loci of 10 population samples of A. planci using starch-gel electrophoresis.
-The samples were from localities across the Pacific: Ryukyu archipelago (four locations), Micronesia (two locations), and samples from one location each of the Great Barrier Reef, Fiji, Hawaii, and the Gulf of California.
+The samples were from localities across the Pacific: Ryukyu Archipelago (four locations), Micronesia (two locations), and samples from one location each of the Great Barrier Reef, Fiji, Hawaii, and the Gulf of California.
 A sample of 10 specimens of A. brevispinus from the Great Barrier Reef region was included for comparison.
 Considerable genetic differentiation was seen between the A. brevispinus and A. planci populations (D= 0.20 +/− 0.02)(D is genetic distance).
 The genetic differences between geographic populations of A. planci were, however, small (D = 0.03 +/− 0.00; Fsr = 0.07 + 0.02) (Fsr is standardized genetic variance for each polymorphic locus) despite the great distances separating them.
 A positive correlation was observed between degree of genetic differentiation and geographic distance, suggesting the genetic homogeneity among A. planci populations is due to gene flow by planktonic larval dispersion.
 The distance effect on genetic differentiation most probably reflects decreasing levels of successful larval dispersal over long distances.
 In view of the level of macrogeographic homogeneity, significant allele frequency differences were observed between adjacent populations separated by about 10 km.
 The Hawaiian population was most differentiated from other populations.
 Treating the morphologically distinctive, eastern Pacific Acanthaster as a separate species, A. ellisii, is not supported by these data.
 The lack of unique alleles in the central (Hawaii) and eastern Pacific (Gulf of California) populations suggests they were derived from those in the western Pacific.

 Further details of the genetic relationship between A. planci and A. brevispinus are presented in the entry for the latter species.
 These are clearly sibling species, and A. planci, the specialized, coral-feeding species, is suggested to have arisen from A. brevispinus, the less-specialized, soft-bottom inhabitant.